magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Mobile
 """"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-email:

-E-mail
+Email
-""""""
+"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-doc:

-Doc
+DOC
 """

-We not write the description to this field.
+We did not write the description to this field.